 Temperature In Ladakh

 Summer in Ladakh is quite comfortable as compared to the winter, which can be quite harsh.
 Temperature can drop to minus 30 degree in Leh and Kargil and minus 60 degree in Drass, during winters.
 This region experience subzero temperature from December to February.
 Due to the light air, the ferocity of the sun is greater here in comparison to lower altitudes.
+So it is advisable to wear proper clothes when you are on Leh Ladakh Tour.

 Don’t Miss This: Leh Ladakh – People And Lifestyle